 Although it is preferable to obtain vitamin C through natural foods, in some cases, supplements may be considered, especially if you have a restrictive diet or one deficient in fruits and vegetables.

 Excessive consumption of vitamin C can cause side effects such as diarrhea, nausea, and abdominal cramps.
 Also, very high doses could increase the risk of kidney stones.
-It is important not to exceed the recommended daily allowance and to consult a health professional before taking vitamin C supplements.
+It is important not to exceed the recommended daily dose and to consult a health professional before taking vitamin C supplements.

 Vitamin C is found mainly in foods of plant origin.
 However, some animal foods contain small amounts of vitamin C, such as beef and chicken liver.
 However, it is preferable to obtain vitamin C through fresh fruits and vegetables due to its higher content and bioavailability.